 Divorce is only granted in Singapore if the marriage has irretrievably broken down.
-This irretrievable breakdown is proved in four legally defined ways: Adultery, unreasonable behaviour, desertion, or separation.
+This irretrievable breakdown is proved in four legally defined ways: Adultery, unreasonable behavior, desertion, or separation.

 To successfully get a divorce based on separation, you and your spouse must be separated for a continuous period of three years in a case of an uncontested divorce, and four years in the case of a contested divorce.

 It should also be noted that in calculating the continuous period of separation, allowances can be given for anyone period not exceeding six months, or two or more periods not exceeding six months in total, for when you and your spouse have resumed living with each other, though this period will not count toward the period of separation.

 Separation is usually brought about in one of three main ways:

 - With a written separation agreement, usually a Deed of Separation; or

 The laws regulating spousal relationships in Singapore do not require that married couples cohabit.
 As such, you and your spouse are free to live apart whenever they wish to do so.
 If you want a divorce based on separation, either you or your spouse, or both of you, need to intend for the separation to lead to a divorce.
 The separation cannot be one merely out of necessity, such as if either you or your spouse has to live abroad for long periods due to work commitments.